 Shanghai 21, 21 Mott Street, Chinatown, New York 10013

-Xi’an Famous Foods is a New York City specific chain of Western Chinese style noodle and dumpling bars.
-These small and bustling establishments are wildly popular (an asian friend who now lives in Hong Kong goes to Xi’an Famous Foods first thing whenever she comes back to NYC, if that’s any indication).
+Xi’an Famous Foods is a New York City chain of Western Chinese-style noodle and dumpling bars.
+These small and bustling establishments are wildly popular, as the dumplings and noodles here are so, so good.
+(An Asian friend who now lives in Hong Kong goes to Xi’an Famous Foods first thing whenever she comes back to NYC, if that’s any indication.)

 Opt for the lamb dumplings in broth if you want more of a soup vibe.
 Or, stick to the classic, which comes in a rich, thin sauce.
-(PSA: everything here is somewhat spicy as a default.)
+(PSA: everything here is somewhat spicy as a default.
+Keep that in mind!)

 No matter what you order, the dumpling dishes pair beautifully with the shop’s signature Sour Hawberry Tea.
 They also offer Chinese classics like chrysanthemum and jasmine tea.